The New York School Nutrition Association (NYSNA) invites our Industry Partners to submit session proposals for consideration at the

 CLICK HERE TO SUBMIT YOUR PRESENTATION PROPOSAL(S)

-Share What’s Working in Your Program – and What You’ve Learned Along the Way
+Share What’s Working – and What You’ve Learned Along the Way

 The New York School Nutrition Association (NYSNA) invites school nutrition professionals, partners, and subject-matter experts to submit breakout session proposals for our Spring Conference this April.